alexbain/lirc_web/README.md

 If you want to have `lirc_web`  available via port 80 and start on boot, there are example NGINX and Upstart configuration files included in the ``example_configs/`` directory.

+#### Mobile optimizations

+`lirc_web` includes performance and user experience optimizations for mobile devices.
+These can be enabled by adding the `lirc_web` URL as a bookmark to the home screen of your device.
+Bookmarking `lirc_web` is performed from your phone's web browser. `lirc_web` will then load full screen, as if it was a native iOS or Android app.
+The URL bar will no longer be visible and `lirc_web` will be selectable from the device's multitasking screen.

+Bookmarking is higly recommended for the best mobile experience.

+As of v0.3.0, `lirc_web` uses an Application Cache.
+The enables all assets to be cached locally on the phone.
+This reduces load time dramatically.

 ## Configuration

 As of v0.0.8, ``lirc_web`` supports customization through a configuration file.